denten-books/plain-text/4-simulation.md

 On an abstract level, structural substitution defines computation in general.
 Recall for a moment Turing's seminal definition of the universal computing machine, discussed at length in the first chapter.
-What he called the "standard description" of a computing machine involved a finite number of configurations of "tape" and "symbol."
-The machine attains a universal quality when configurations of tape and symbol can substitute for all other forms of symbolism.
+What he called a "computing machine" involved a finite number of configurations of "tape" and "symbol."
+The machine attains a universal quality when configurations of tape and symbol can substitute for all other forms of symbolic manipulation.
 In this way a universal computer can emulate a word processor, a fairy tale world, or a calculator.
 Turing's universal computing machine is a type of a structural metaphor by definition.
 It has the ability to represent all other symbolic machine states, symbolically.
+Being a universal symbolic manipulator, the Turing machine is able to extend all metaphors.
+That is not to say that it can *do* anything.
+For example, one cannot use a computational device to hammer nails.
+But a computer can be used to extend the metaphor of hammering nails into the virtual realm.

 The language of computation reveals its reliance on metaphor in practice.
 Consider the following passage from a patent filed by Xerox in 1991.
 It